1. Confirming enrolment

-6. Getting involved with the DECV community
+6. Getting involved with the VSV community

-At DECV we understand how important student interaction and involvement is.
+At VSV we understand how important student interaction and involvement is.
 We provide a range of co-curricular opportunities for students of all ages to interact and get involved with the school community.
 Activities include camps, excursions, social events, online student clubs and our Student Voice and Leadership Team.

-One of the best ways of finding out about upcoming events at DECV is to read our regular e-newsletter, Across the Distance.
+One of the best ways of finding out about upcoming events at VSV is to read our regular e-newsletter, Across the Distance.
 All students, parents and carers are automatically subscribed to this e-newsletter.
 If you would like to register a different email address, you can sign up using the form at the bottom of this page.